Manual tasks in construction

 Reducing work related musculoskeletal disorders (MSD) and building industry capacity to manage these risks are a priority for Workplace Health and Safety Queensland (WHSQ).
 These were also a priority under the National OHS Strategy 2002–2012 and the current Australian Work Health and Safety Strategy 2012-2022.

 Workers' compensation data shows that MSDs continue to be the main serious non-fatal injuries in the construction industry.
 Approximately a third of serious MSD claims due to hazardous manual tasks such as lifting, carrying or putting down objects.
+Learn how to prevent MSDs by downloading our:

 - identify reasonably foreseeable hazards that could give rise to the risk